lsolbach/TemplateEngine/doc/UsingTemplateEngine.md

 The `BeanDataSourceImpl` class can be used to bind Java Beans as external data.
 This data source converts a bean to a map with an entry for every property of the bean.
+If the getters of the bean have no side effects (which is bad design anyway) the beans will not be changed by the binding process.

 ```
   TemplateEngine te; // injected